camilleblock/ddRadseq/README.md

 dos2unix file.txt  #converts text file from windows into something usable.
-Do this after reading in any txt file. tail file.txt  #prints the last few lines of a file sbatch file.sh  #runs a slurm script squeue camilleblock  #tells you how long a slurm script has been running for scancel camilleblock  #stops all running slurm scripts module spider program.name  #searches for a program on Linux
+Do this after reading in any txt file. tail file.txt  #prints the last few lines of a file sbatch file.sh  #runs a slurm script squeue -u camilleblock  #tells you how long a slurm script has been running for scancel camilleblock  #stops all running slurm scripts module spider program.name  #searches for a program on Linux
 ```